 Serving Lamb Kabobs

 The serving options for kabobs are endless!
-Lamb kabobs are amazing when served with a creamy yogurt-based tzatziki sauce, or turn the kabobs into an easy gyro.
-For sides, I love serving them with a rice pilaf or this homemade naan bread.
+Lamb kabobs are amazing when served with a creamy yogurt-based tzatziki sauce, or turn the kabobs into an easy gyro with pita bread.
+For sides, I love serving them with a rice pilaf or this homemade naan bread if gyros aren’t for you.

-Kabobs are also great when served alongside your favorite salad like this Arugula Avocado Tomato, and Cucumber Salad
+Kabobs are also great when served alongside a favorite salad like this arugula avocado, tomato, and cucumber salad or Greek salad.

-- Chicken Kabob – mayo and ranch dressing makes the chicken super tender.
+- Chicken Kabob – Mayo and ranch dressing makes these kabobs super tender

-- Pork Kabobs – simple grilled recipe with pork, onion, and garlic.
+- Pork Kabobs – Simple grilled pork, onion, and garlic kabobs

 Recipe